charlax/python-education/advanced-python/advanced_python.md

 #### What are they?

-To simplify, they're just a simple way to create an iterator using a function instead of a class.
+Generators allow you to pause execution of a function and restart it from where it left off.
+When the `yield` keywords appear in a `def` block, it's a generator.

 If we were to re-implement the `ApiResources` class from above, we could it do this way: